zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 # => [0, 1, 4, 9, 16]
 </pre>

-This map doesn&#8217;t take a named function.
+This map doesn't take a named function.
 It takes an anonymous, inlined function defined with `lambda`.
 The parameters of the lambda are defined to the left of the colon.
 The function body is defined to the right of the colon.
 The result of running the function body is (implicitly) returned.

 The unfunctional code below takes a list of real names and replaces them with randomly assigned code names.